- Armament and disarmament

 - Peace and development

-Dr Ahmed Morsy is a Senior Researcher with the Middle East and North Africa Programme at SIPRI, focusing on state-society relations and post-conflict dynamics in the MENA region.
+Dr Ahmed Morsy is a Senior Researcher in the SIPRI Middle East and North Africa Programme, focusing on state-society relations and post-conflict dynamics in the MENA region.
 His research interests include foreign and security policies in the Middle East as well as political reform in the Arab world.